LeoQuint/PSDNET/readme.md

 	Used to create the timeline on the profile page.
 This is *part* of userProfile document as an array.
 Each event will represent a task, upcoming important date, past meetings, conversation with mentor and other.
+-ContentMangerModel
+	Only one of this model stored in the DB.
+Contains an object for each pages we want to set messages and text in the content manager.
 ```